 Take a deep breath and relax before you speak

-To be a good storyteller in conversation, one of the first things you’ll want to do is take a deep breath before speaking.
+To be a great storyteller in conversation, one of the first things you’ll want to do is take a deep breath before speaking.
 This will help calm your nerves, which are often elevated when it comes time to tell your story.
-A good storyteller in conversation doesn’t need any more adrenaline or anxiety than necessary!
-You want to be relaxed and ready.
-You don’t need that extra energy when speaking, as it can make you speak too intensely or with a bit of a stutter – neither is helpful!
+Avoid unnecessary adrenaline and anxiety.
+Instead, aim to be calm and prepared.
+Extra energy while speaking can lead to speaking too intensely or with a stutter, both of which are unhelpful.

 Speak slowly and use pauses